Parth189p/Languade-detection-and-Translation-app/README.md

 ## Project Structure

-- `main.ipynb`: Contains the main code for making the language detection machinelearning model.
+- `main.ipynb`: Contains the main code for making the language detection Machine learning model.
 - `main.py`: Contains the main FastAPI application code, including the API endpoints and their corresponding logic.
 - `static/`: Directory containing static files for the web application, such as CSS stylesheets and JavaScript files.
 - `templates/`: Directory containing HTML templates for the web application.

 ## Contributing

 Contributions are welcome!
 If you have any suggestions or improvements, please open an issue or submit a pull request.